-5. (1) T The Minister must, after consultation with all the MECs, publish the national land trans sport policy by notice in the Government Gazette.
-5 (2) The e notice may also include- (a) the government's goals concerning land transport in the Republic; (b) the policy objectives to be pursued to achieve those goals; and (c) the key performance indicators, and the targets to be met, to monitor the implementation of national land transport policy and national norms and 10 standards and to compare them with international norms and standards.
+- 5. (1) The Minister must, after consultation with all the MECS, publish the national land transport policy by notice in the Government Gazette. - (2) The notice may also include-

+- (a) the government's goals concerning land transport in the Republic; - (b) the policy objectives to be pursued to achieve those goals; and - (c) the key performance indicators, and the targets to be met, to monitor the implementation of national land transport policy and national norms and standards and to compare them with international norms and standards. - (3) Whenever any proposals relevant to determining or amending the national transport policy are to be considered, the Minister must by notice in the Government Gazette publish those proposals and in that notice invite interested parties and the public to comment on the proposals and make representations with regard thereto. - (4) The Minister must monitor all provincial land transport policies and frameworks 20 and all transport planning required or envisaged by this Act to see that it is developed, prepared and formulated within the ambit of the national transport policy. - (5) The Minister must- - (a) monitor the implementation of the national land transport policy and, where necessary, any investigations conducted into matters arising from the 25 implementation, and cause any necessary adjustments to be made to that policy; - (b) facilitate the increased utilisation of public transport; - (c) strive to ensure that the money available for land transport matters is applied in an efficient, economic, equitable and transparent manner;

-- (3) Whenever any proposals relevant to determining or amending the national transport policy are to be considered, the Minister must by notice in the Government Gazette publish those proposals and in that notice invite interested parties and the public to comment on the proposals and make representations with regard thereto. - (4) The Minister must monitor all provincial land transport policies and frameworks and all transport planning required or envisaged by this Act to see that it is developed, prepared and formulated within the ambit of the national transport policy. - (5) The Minister must- - (a) monitor the implementation of the national land transport policy and, where 20 necessary, any investigations conducted into matters arising from the implementation, and cause any necessary adjustments to be made to that policy; - (b) facilitate the increased utilisation of public transport; - (c) strive to ensure that the money available for land transport matters is applied 25 in an efficient, economic, equitable and transparent manner; - (d) assist provincial departments that lack the necessary staff or resources, in meeting their responsibilities and performing their functions and duties with regard to land transport; - (e) co-ordinate between the three spheres of government with a view to avoiding 30 duplications of effort; - (f) cause to be prepared a national land transport research programme aimed at achieving the objectives of national policy and have it carried out and financed systematically, and assign research projects to persons or institutions considered best equipped to carry out the research; - (g) give guidance concerning education, training, and capacity building in connection with land transport matters, and prescribe requirements in this regard, but the Minister- - (i) may do so only in consultation with the Minister of Education and the Minister of Labour with a view to ensuring that education and training in subjects or training courses relating to land transport, are directed towards complying with the National Qualifications Framework defined in section 1 of the South African Qualifications Authority Act, 1995 (Act No. 58 of 1995); - (ii) must thereby promote uniform standards for the relevant subjects and 45 courses in all the provinces; - (iii) may take measures to promote, facilitate and co-ordinate the provision of training by public and private institutions; - (h) in taking any measures relating to public transport- - (i) accommodate therein relevant national and international benchmarks 50 and best practice; - (ii) promote, within overall land transport objectives, the safety of passengers: - (iii) encourage efficiency and entrepreneurial behaviour on the part of transport operators in the operation of public transport services, and 55 encourage them to tender competitively for contracts and concessions; - (iv) promote a strategic and integrated approach to the provision of public transport; - (v) promote the efficient use of energy resources, and limit adverse environmental impact in relation to land transport; 60 - (i) so promote public transport that-
+- (d) assist provincial departments that lack the necessary staff or resources, in meeting their responsibilities and performing their functions and duties with regard to land transport; - (e) co-ordinate between the three spheres of government with a view to avoid duplication of effort and resources; - (f) cause to be prepared a national land transport research programme aimed at achieving the objectives of national policy and have it carried out and financed systematically, and assign research projects to persons or institutions considered best equipped to carry out the research; - (g) give guidance concerning education, training, and capacity building in 40 connection with land transport matters, and prescribe requirements in this regard, but the Minister- - (i) may do so only in consultation with the Minister of Education and the Minister of Labour with a view to ensuring that education and training in subjects or training courses relating to land transport, are directed towards complying with the National Qualifications Framework defined in section 1 of the South African Qualifications Authority Act, 1995 (Act No. 58 of 1995); - (ii) must thereby promote uniform standards for the relevant subjects and courses in all the provinces; - (iii) may take measures to promote, facilitate and co-ordinate the provision of training by public and private institutions; - (h) in taking any measures relating to public transport- - (i) accommodate therein relevant national and international benchmarks and best practice; - (ii) promote, within overall land transport objectives, the safety of passengers; - (iii) encourage efficiency and entrepreneurial behaviour on the part of transport operators in the operation of public transport services, and encourage them to tender competitively for contracts and concessions: